Le Droit des Gens

 Throughout the chapter, Vattel emphasises the need for moderation and prudence: seizing and destroying enemy possessions should only ever be done in a way commensurate with the injustices committed by the enemy, and so that an equitable and lasting peace can be achieved.
 In his focus on moderation and the related concepts of clemency and humanity, Vattel cites Cicero, and in doing so mirrors Grotius, to whom these moral philosophical principles were similarly important.
 Vattel’s examples in this chapter are almost exclusively European, with the exception, perhaps tellingly, of the bombardment of African Mediterranean towns: the utter destruction of a town, otherwise deemed excessive, he seems to tolerate in the case of »those maritime towns of Africa, those nests of pirates« (§167).
 Hence, while he does not explicitly limit the applicability of his comments to any particular part of the world, European instances of property translocation seem to be foremost on his mind.
 At the same time, Vattel’s observation that Louis XIV’s bombardments of Algiers and Genua were judged very differently, shows a certain ambivalence: he is, perhaps, admitting that his fellow Europeans were applying double standards.

 In the key paragraph §168 Vattel takes a decisive step forward in thinking about the protection of cultural heritage (Miles 2008, pp. 300–02).
-With his call to spare certain buildings and objects »which do honour to human society« from destruction in wartime, he seems to have been the first modern thinker to identify a special category of property deserving of protection.
-Grotius, to cite him once more, had recognised a special category of objects – sacred objects – but had argued against treating these differently from other types of property (DJBAP, book III, chapter V).
-Vattel is fairly specific about the kind of objects needing to be spared: these include »temples, tombs, public buildings, and all works of remarkable beauty«; in other words, »monuments of art and models of taste«.
+With his call to spare certain buildings and objects »which do honour to human society« from destruction in wartime, he was one of the first modern thinker to identify a special category of property deserving of protection.
+Once more, Vattel builds on Grotius, who had recognised special categories of objects – including sacred objects and public ornaments – and had recommended, if rather obliquely, that these be spared in wartime (DJBAP, book III, chapters V and XII).
+Vattel is fairly specific about the kind of objects needing to be safeguarded: these include »temples, tombs, public buildings, and all works of remarkable beauty«; in other words, »monuments of art and models of taste«.
 In the conclusion to the chapter he reinforces the point, arguing once more against »the wanton destruction of public monuments, temples, tombes, statues, paintings, &c.«.
 While building types like temples, tombs, and public monuments have a universal ring to them, other qualifiers Vattel uses, such as paintings, sculptures, and »models of taste«, adhere to categories in a specifically European discourse of art.
 Vattel’s chosen examples shed further light on this issue: he deplores the destruction of classical Rome by the Goths and commends King Gustavus Adolphus of Sweden for deciding against the ravaging of the electoral palace in Munich when the latter invaded Bavaria in 1632.
 Again, he seems to be thinking primarily of European heritage, both ancient and modern.

-Another novel element in Vattel are the reasons given for the need to protect certain kinds of property.
+Most significant in Vattel’s treatment of the matter is the motivation given for the need to protect certain kinds of property.
 Public monuments and the other listed types of objects should be spared because they do not aid the enemy’s strength and as a consequence one gains nothing from destroying them.
-He also gives positive reasons to leave them untouched: they bring honour to humankind, merriment of heart (»gaieté du Coeur«, a phrase left out of the English-language edition) and their demolition would turn the destroyer into an enemy of the whole of humanity.
+Crucially, he also gives positive reasons to leave them untouched: they bring honour to humankind, merriment of heart (»gaieté du Coeur«, a phrase left out of the English-language edition) and their demolition would turn the destroyer into an enemy of the whole of humanity.
 Here, Vattel makes a truly universal claim: that public monuments, temples, works of art, indeed what we now call »cultural property« are of benefit to all human beings regardless of their nationality.
 For their universal importance, they should be protected.